LQR with Tracking: A Zeroth-order Approach and Its Global Convergence: Main results

-which collectively form bounds on the maximum size and variance of the zeroth-order gradient update.
-We next define the stability region $\mathcal{G}_0$ and $\mathcal{G}_0'$ which we show in the appendix that the iterates of Algorithm \ref{alg:federated_lqr_coupled_v2} and the benchmark algorithm respectively stay within.
+\textbf{Preliminaries.} We first introduce several quantities which will appear in the main results.
+First, we define the stability region $\mathcal{G}_{10J_0}$ which we show later the iterates of Algorithm \ref{alg:zeroth-order lqr} stay within with large probability.
 Let